rasmusjons/documentupload/README.md

 Default port is 8080.
 To change port go to ROOT > "vue.config" and change value on "port".
+Go to Config > "dev.env" and change value on "VUE_PORT" to same value to update CORS-settings.

 #### Change database-url